 - 70.2 billion euros in 2018

 In 2018, social protection expenditure was 30.0 per cent in relation to GDP.
-This is 0.9 percentage point less than in 2017.
+This is 1.8 percentage point higher than in 2019.
 The GDP share of social protection expenditure in Finland is above the EU average.
 The per capita social protection expenditure adjusted by purchasing power parity is also higher than the EU average.